mockko/livereload/README.md

 (in this case it does not matter which directory you run `livereload` from)

+Run `livereload --help` for a list of command-line options (there's nothing interesting there, though).

 Looking to also process CoffeeScript, SASS, LessCSS or HAML?
 Here's a [Rakefile that does that live too](http://gist.github.com/472349).
 (Please read the comments if you're using HAML for templates in a Rails app.)